mayktian/MulCode/README.md

 # MulCode

-We will release the original LM as well as the source code when it's sought out.
+We are currently sorting out the original LM as well as the source code.